lexman/tuttle/doc/tutorial_errors.md

 `tuttle has removed all the files that where not valid, as we can see in the report :

+In this state, we can rely on all the files we have.

 But let's go on : we still want our green graph.
 Maybe color should be declared before drawing :

     file://characters_count.png <- file://characters_count.dat